 AppYourself is a German app development company.
 Their main selling point is that when you create a native app with AppYourself, you get a web app and a traditional website with it as well.
 The content of these three different versions is the same, but the format is automatically adjusted; changes are synchronised automatically.
 This makes AppYourself a good choice for companies who don’t have a website yet to use as a basis for their planned app.
 Because of the interface to other platforms (for example TripAdvisor or Yelp), many processes can be simplified for your own business or your customers.

 AppYourself offers a straightforward editor for app creation; but the design options are considerably more limited than with other systems.
-The app maker provides two additional services which make the app creation process considerably easier: AYS Custom Apps allows you to take your app’s framework out of an app builder and hand it over to professional developers for better personalisation.

 Additional settings for web app and website